Skip to main content

 19. I have not filed an E-500, Sales & Use Tax Return(s), during the “COVID Period.”
 What should I do?

 20. I do not have a sales and use tax account ID and report my businesses gross receipts on my federal Form 1040, Schedule C. However, I did not file my 1040 Schedule C when completing my 2020 Individual Income tax return.
-Am I able to submit supporting documentation to show my loss?
+Was I able to submit supporting documentation to show my loss?

 Yes.
 However, it is unlikely that you would be able to show an economic loss as required by the enacting statute.
 The law requires you to compare your gross receipts for the period beginning March 1, 2020 and ending February 28, 2021 to the prior 12-month period.
 As a result, your business may not have suffered a 20% economic loss when comparing the two periods because you had no gross receipts from March 1, 2019 through June 2019.